Schuster-j/maneuverRecognition/README.md

 ### 2.4.1 Defining model architecture and initializing the model <a name="heading--2-4-1"/>
-The *modelling* module can then be used to create and use a pytorch LSTM model.
+The *modelling* module can then be used to create a pytorch LSTM model.
 The base structure of the model is already defined and consists of a LSTM layer, two linear fully connected layers with a dropout of 0.3 and a final linear layer for multi class classification.
 Different configurations have been tested for this use case, but with the following parameters the architecture of the model can be configured individually:

 - n_features: The number of expected features in the input x.
 - n_classes: Number of classes for classification layer.